chip-8/extensions/README.md

 ## Amiga CHIP-8 interpreter

 The CHIP-8 interpreter for the Commodore Amiga was first released in 1990 by Paul Hayter.
-It was inspired by the DREAM 6800 interpreter, and als included a similar monitor program (called "DREAM Mon") to input and run programs.
+It was inspired by the DREAM 6800 interpreter, and also included a similar monitor program (called "DREAM Mon") to input and run programs.

 This was perhaps the first "emulator"-like interpreter.
 It ran the CHIP-8 environment in a virtual machine, simulating the memory instead of using actual, mapped memory.